endoflife-date/endoflife.date/products/citrix-apps-desktops.md

 * Current Releases will reach end of active support 6 months after release and end of security support 18 months after release.
 * Long Term Service Releases will reach end of active and security support 5 years after release.
 Incremental updates are delivered in the form of Cumulative Updates (CU).
 LTSR is also eligible for paid extended support up to 5 years after active and security support ends and is not reflected above.

+This page tracks the on-premise version of the product, and not the cloud-hosted version (Citrix Virtual Apps and Desktops _service_).